 An error coin is a coin that was not correctly made during its manufacture or it is outside of acceptable tolerance limits.
-Error coins may have problems such as being struck off-center, having the wrong planchet type, having the planchets improperly produced so they are too thick, thin, improperly claded, or any number of other problems that occur during coin manufacturing.
+Error coins may have problems such as being struck off-center, having the wrong planchet type, having the planchets improperly produced so they are too thick, or toot thin, improperly claded, or any number of other problems that occur during coin manufacturing.
 Additionally, the coin die may be damaged during production and lead to a number of error coins being produced from the damaged coin dies.
 Conversely, a coin die may not have been produced properly will also lead to a variety of coin errors.

 Mint errors should not be confused with die varieties, which are coins that bear differences on their surfaces as a result of variations in the dies used to strike them, such as the way dates and mint marks were punched, or features that were doubled during die creation, etc. The major determining factor between error coins and die varieties is that die varieties are reproduced hundreds or thousands of times because the imperfection was on the coin die used to produce the coins.
 However, there is still some debate among numismatists as to what constitutes an error coin versus a die variety.

 There are three different classifications of error coins.
 Some error coins may have a combination of these problems.

 - Planchet: Any problem with the planchet that the coin was made on.
 This may include incomplete planchets, wrong metal, cracked, chipped, clipped or thickness.

 - Die: Any die used to produce a coin that was not made in adherence to United States Mint standards.
 This may include preproduction errors and damage to the coin die during the coining process.

 - Strike: Any problem with the physical production of the coin in the coining press.
 There are numerous classification of errors that are due to the improper striking of a coin.
 Examples include off-center strikes, multiple strikes, rotated dies, misaligned dies, weak strikes, over strikes, etc.